 Though calisthenics and weight lifting both help you achieve a similar set of fitness goals, mixing them together can balance out their deficiencies to provide maximum benefits.
 While this may not be necessary if you’re simply looking to get lean and stay fit, combining both methods and working hard at them can increase your body’s aesthetic appeal manifold.

 Much of how you combine the two depends on your specific motivations behind working out.
-You could be chasing hypertrophy, training for a sport, or simply trying to be fit enough to do some cool tricks with your bodyweight.
+You could be chasing hypertrophy, training for a sport, or simply trying to be fit enough to do some cool tricks with your bodyweight during such workouts as the planche lean.

 Either way, adding pull-ups, planks and pushups to your weight training or squats and deadlifts to your calisthenics training is certainly manageable and beneficial.